Determination of Financial Aid

 How Your Grades Impact Your Financial Aid Eligibility

 You are required to maintain satisfactory academic progress each academic year to renew your financial aid.
 The receipt of financial aid is a privilege that creates both rights and obligations.
 The United States Department of Education requires every post-secondary institution receiving federal funds (Title IV) to have an academic progress policy that is used to determine eligibility for and continued receipt of funds.
 To be eligible for financial aid, you must make satisfactory academic progress each year.
-This means that you must complete 24 credits each year and maintain a minimum cumulative Grade Point Average (GPA) of 1.75 for the first two years and 2.0 for the third and fourth years.Please refer to the College catalogue for the exact academic progress policy.
+Click here for Satisfactory Academic Progress Information

 In divorce situations, it is the policy of the Department of Education to request financial information from the parent with whom you live more than half the time, regardless of who supports you.
 Any contractual agreements between your parents in a divorce settlement will also be considered.
 If the parent with whom you live remarries, this creates a new family, and the parent and the step-parent are expected to submit financial information on the Free Application for Federal Student Aid.